anza-xyz/agave/docs/src/validator/tvu.md

 ---

-TVU (Transaction Validation Unit) is the logic of the validator responsible for validating and propagating blocks and processing those blocks' transactions through the runtime.
+TVU (Transaction Validation Unit) is the logic of the validator responsible for propagating blocks between validators and ensuring that those blocks' transactions reach the replay stage.
+Its principal external interface is the turbine protocol.

 ![TVU Block Diagram](/img/tvu.svg)